-• Receive a transfer package from a source database.
+Receive a transfer package from a source database.

+'''

 ccm dcm -receive -ts "Entire Database" -dbid USIRJA

+'''

-- Generate a transfer package
+- Generating a transfer package

-- Recompute the indirect change request members of a transfer set
+- Recomputing the indirect change request members for a transfer set

-- Recompute the indirect release members of a transfer set
+- Recomputing the indirect release members for a transfer set

-- Recompute the members of a transfer set
+- Recomputing the members for a transfer set

-- Show last generate times
+- Showing last generate times

-- Show transfer set information
+- Showing transfer set information

-- Show transfer set members
+- Showing transfer set members

-- Show transfer sets
+- Showing transfer sets

-- Transfer generated packages
+- Transferring generated packages

-Recompute the indirect change request members of a transfer set
+Recomputing the indirect change request members for a transfer set

 This subcommand recomputes the indirect change request members of a transfer set based on the current change request scope, change request query, and whether the scope is cumulative or not.
 This is automatically done when you perform a DCM generate.

 This subcommand can be performed by a DCM manager or an administrator.